 (8) Have the authority to consult on any PICU patient; and

-(9) Name qualified designees to fulfill his or her duties during absences.
+(9) Name qualified designees to fulfill the medical director's duties during absences.

 (D) Other individuals may supervise the activities required in paragraph (C) of this rule, but the PICU director shall participate in each.

-(1) Participate in the development and implementation of written policies and procedures for the PICU;
+(1) Development, review, and implementation of written policies and procedures for the PICU;

-(H) Nursing to patient ratios in the PICU service shall be sufficient to accommodate the acuity level and volume of patients, usually ranging from two nurses to one patient to one nurse to three patients.
+(H) Nursing to patient ratios in the PICU service shall be sufficient to accommodate the acuity level and volume of patients, usually ranging from two nurses to one patient to one nurse to three patients and adjusted as needed.

 (I) Required nursing skills for PICU nurses shall include: